OmkarBharambe/ML-Project-CS539-2022/README.md

 ![alt text](images/pid.jpg)

-- Tuning parameters of Kp Ki Kd is exhuastive and non trivial so we train a LSTM model so that we can emulate PID and completely and replace it
+- Tuning parameters of Kp Ki Kd is exhaustive and non trivial so we train a LSTM model so that we can emulate PID and completely and replace it

 - Please find requirements.txt for dependencies.